akash-048/akash-048/README.md

 - 👋 Hi, I’m @akash-048
 - 👀 I’m interested in space exploration
-- 🌱 I’m currently learning Blockchain technology
+- 🌱 I’m currently learning to be an AI/ML developer
 - 📫 How to reach me - [akash433976@gmail.com]
 - 😄 Pronouns: he/him
 - 💥 Quick learner